ThiagoMartinsThome/Command_Line/Exercises.md

 ## Content utilities

-1.Find all files located inside subdirectories of your home directory which have been modified in last 60min 2.Find all empty files inside subdirectories of your home directory which do NOT have read-write-execute permissions given to all users
+1. Find all files located inside subdirectories of your home directory which have been modified in last 60min
+2. Find all empty files inside subdirectories of your home directory which do NOT have read-write-execute permissions given to all users
-3.Expand previous command to grant these permissions using “ok” option.
+3. Expand previous command to grant these permissions using “ok” option.
-4.Get top 3 largest files per subdirectory inside ~/Data/
+4. Get top 3 largest files per subdirectory inside ~/Data/

 ### Solution: